INNOVATION & PIPELINE

 In May 2016, we announced top line results from a Phase IIa clinical trial in MDD with MIN-117.
 Results demonstrated dose-dependent superiority of MIN-117 over placebo as measured by change in the Montgomery-Asberg Depression Rating Scale, or MADRS.
 Data show that MIN-117 at the 0.5 mg daily dose had an effect size (magnitude of difference) as compared to the placebo group of 0.24 while the 2.5 mg daily dose had an effect size of 0.34.
 This magnitude of effect size is similar to those observed with currently marketed antidepressants.
 Improvement in MADRS with MIN-117 against placebo was observed at two weeks.
 Furthermore, data also show that 24% of the patients treated with 2.5 mg of MIN-117 achieved remission as prospectively defined.
 Both doses of MIN-117 demonstrated a favorable tolerability profile, and the incidence and types of side effects did not differ significantly between the MIN-117 group and the placebo group.
 No unexpected adverse events were reported.
 Preliminary analysis shows that treatment with MIN-117 is not associated with cognitive impairment, sexual dysfunction, suicidal ideation or weight gain.

-We are planning a Phase 2b clinical trial with this compound expected to begin in late 2017.
+We are planning a Phase 2b clinical trial with this compound expected to begin in early 2018.
 We expect to recruit patients who have both mood and anxiety disorders.

 Learn more about major depressive disorder.